yuno-payments/yuno-docs/docs/Wallets/google-pay/google-pay-direct-integration.md

    * Your website – This must exactly match the domain of your hosted checkout page (with or without "www")
    * Integration type – **GATEWAY**

-3. Screenshots:\
+3. Screenshots:

-   I. Payment method screen – Your hosted checkout page II.
-Google Pay API payment screen – The Google Pay payment sheet (shown after clicking the GPay button) III.
-Post-purchase screen – Transaction confirmation page IV.
-Submit the screenshots, indicate that you have submitted the request, and share the merchantId (BCR)
+* Payment method screen – Your hosted checkout page
+* Google Pay API payment screen – The Google Pay payment sheet (shown after clicking the GPay button)
+* Post-purchase screen – Transaction confirmation page
+* Submit the screenshots, indicate that you have submitted the request, and share the merchantId (BCR)

 Use the assigned Merchant ID to configure the Google Pay connection in the Yuno dashboard.